imagineLife/big-site/content/mongo/m220/driver-setup.md

 A single failure does not prevent the writing of the remaining docs.

 Sharded collection ordered bulkWrites take a little longer due to the sharded nature of collections.
+An unordered bulkWrite still takes a little longer.